hunor10/.NETproject/README.md

 # Recipe API

-A backend API for managing recipes, built for the MP1 2025 project at MentorProgram CodeSpring.
+A backend API for managing recipes.
 This project implements a RESTful API using .NET Core 8, Entity Framework Core, and PostgreSQL, with deployment to Azure.

 ## Features
 - CRUD operations for recipes and ingredients.